Lack of power in your shower? Ways to increase your water pressure

 “The reasons for low water pressure can vary,” explains Barrie Cutchie, Design Director at BC Designs.
 "There can be several reasons why a shower lacks power.
 A common culprit is a blocked showerhead, often due to limescale build-up.
 This obstruction restricts water flow, gradually reducing pressure.
 It's also wise to inspect for any damage or twists in your shower hose”.

-Other factors that may lead to low water pressure include:
+Here are other factors that may lead to low water pressure

 Barrie Cutchie founded BC Designs in 1999 and has been at the forefront of bathroom innovation and design for over thirty years.
 BC Designs is a nationally recognised and well respected design house that offers beautifully crafted products in all areas of the bathroom market, from showers and baths to vanity units and worktops.